 1. Find your calm

-Mandala are often used to focus the mind and find a sense of peace and quiet.
-Before you start making your mandala, take a few slow, deep breathes in and out and try to still your mind from the business of life.
+In various traditions, a mandala is used to focus the mind and find a sense of peace and quiet.
+Before you start your mandala take a few slow, deep breaths in and out and try to still your mind from the stresses of life.

 2. Careful foraging